Cognition in Older Adults

 Psychological Symptoms and Cognitive Function

-We are conducting studies on campus to examine the relationship between cognitive function and different psychopathological symptoms and processes in the college student population.
-These efforts include on-campus recruitment of undergraduate participants through the Psychology department’s research participant pool (SONA).
+We are conducting studies examining how different psychological symptoms impact cognitive function.
+These efforts include on-campus recruitment of undergraduate participants through the Psychology department’s research participant pool (SONA) and involves using archival clinical data from the Psychological Services Center.